Exact sampling of molecules in chemical space: Methods

-The potential $V(d)$ has a flat plateau depicted in Fig.~\ref{fig:potential_function_illustration}, with the resulting $\rho_{i}(d)$ distributions being biased towards $\gamma \leq d \leq \sigma$. $\beta_{i}$ include infinitely large values (see \emph{greedy replicas} in Ref.~\citenum{mosaics}) that can only accept trial moves to graphs with potential functions smaller or equal to the current one.
+The potential $V(d)$ has a flat plateau depicted in Fig.~\ref{fig:components_code}, with the resulting $\rho_{i}(d)$ distributions biased towards $d_1 \leq d \leq d_2$. $\beta_{i}$ include infinitely large values (see \emph{greedy replicas} in Ref.~\citenum{mosaics}) that can only accept trial moves to graphs with potential functions smaller or equal to the current one.
 Therefore, as the simulation progresses for each greedy replica the potential decreases until the replica reaches the plateau.
 Once it is inside the plateau it can never leave it by definition.
 The presence of finite values of $\beta_{i}$ (see \emph{exploration replicas} in Ref.~\citenum{mosaics}) ensures our MC simulations do not get obstructed in moving between subsets of chemical space separated by barriers of $V$.
-The $\beta_{i}$ and curvature values $V_{0}$ of the potential are listed in the Supplementary Information (SI).